oroinc/documentation/commerce/user_guide/taxes/tax_jurisdictions/view.rst

 View Tax Jurisdiction Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To view a Tax Jurisdiction details:
+To view Tax Jurisdiction details:

 #.
 Navigate to **Taxes > Tax Jurisdictions** in the main menu.